FOSS4GAcademy/GST102FOSS4GLabs/Module 6 Lab/QGIS 2.8/Module 6 Lab.md

 Now that the network dataset is constructed, you will identify the road territory that each police station should serve.

 17. In the GRASS Tools window switch back the Modules Tree tab.
-18. Click on v.net.alloc – Allocate Network tool.
+18. Click on v.net.alloc – Allocate network tool.
 The tool will open in yet another tab.
 18. Fill out the tool form as described below and as seen in the figure below.

 	a.
 Input arcs: SF_Network ( SF_Network@MyData 1 line)